Thursday, 29 January 2026

-Creating Your Oracle Deck
+Creating an Oracle Deck

-A proposal to a publisher needs to include what qualifies you to write the deck (your journey), and why you have chosen your illustrator and what media the illustrator works in.
-What is a typical purchaser or seeker for this deck.
-Describe them!
-Why did you chose the theme?
-In what way will the cards help with life’s problems, what type of guidance is described, what type of direction or life path?
-Any omissions or gaps in the overall theme package or have you worked with it sufficiently to know it covers sufficiently the theme?.
-Upright only or upright and reversed meaning given.
-Backs of cards, mirror images on backs or not?
-How many images have been produced and how far along you are with writing the book.
+Is the deck Upright only - or are upright and reversed meanings given?
+Are there mirror images on the backs or not?
+How many images have been produced and how far along you are with writing the guidebook.
 How many images still to produce?
 Most important in your proposal, is how you intend to promote the deck when published, eg., use it yourself for client readings, have a website, promote it on your YouTube channel, promote it on your blog, etc. For beginner or experienced reader?
 For self or others?
 Any other similar deck on the market?
-What is your USP?
+What is your USP? unique selling point!
 Do you have suggestion for packaging, such as a mat or bag?

-The guidebook should include:
+The guidebook could include:

 Article by Wendy Stokes. https://wendystokes.co.uk